 For just an instant its skull was surrounded by a nimbus of glowing particles.
 Then the whole thing burst, dissolving even as it did.
 Ichigo stared fixedly at the spot his enemy had previously occupied.

 Nanao stepped past him, brushing nimble fingers through the lank fall of hair that draped her brow.
-A pen was back in hand as she diligently wrote down on her pad.
+A pen was back in hand as she diligently wrote down on the pad.
 "A simple attack spell that could be utilized without full incantation.
 Small range so any chance of hitting the target was lessened, but also unlikely of damaging your ally.
 Very well done, Ichigo-san."

 He still couldn't look away.
 Had all that really been a part of his decision-making?
 It felt as easy to him as swinging a shinai in kendō club.
 Might there actually be some progress showing through after six long months?